 CCADV is working closely with the CT State Medical Society to help physicians understand the link between abuse and our physical health so that we may better serve our clients and their patients.
 We will continue to help foster stronger relationships between the local domestic violence programs and the range of health care providers in their communities.

 Our goal is twofold.
 First, to ensure that those who are living under the stress of an abusive relationship will find adequate health care among providers who understand the relationship between the health of our relationships and our physical and emotional health.
 Secondly, to encourage meaningful partnerships between health care and CCADV domestic violence service providers so patients can be connected directly to the support services they need.

 To that end, we are partnering with medical experts to research and evaluate domestic violence screening tools used by medical professionals.
 The Affordable Care Act covers the cost of domestic violence screening by medical professionals and our goal is to ensure the consistent use of a single, evidence-based screening tool by all medical professionals in Connecticut.
 This is all made possible through the generous support of the Verizon Foundation Domestic Violence Prevention Solutions grant.

-For more information about CCADV’s Medical Advocacy Program, please contact Marie Kenny, Healthcare and Member Agency Services Coordinator, at (860) 282-7899 or firstname.lastname@example.org.
+For more information about CCADV’s Medical Advocacy Program, please contact Marie Kenny, Director of Health Integration and Children's Services, at (860) 282-7899 or firstname.lastname@example.org.